AryRubi/Tegucigalpa_RealEstate/README.md

 ## Visualization with Power BI

 The processed data can be visualized in a Power BI dashboard.
-You can use the provided Power BI file to view and analyze the real estate trends in Tegucigalpa.
+You can click the following link to see it: [Link text Here]([https://link-url-here.org](https://app.powerbi.com/view?r=eyJrIjoiZmU2MTM5OTktMjYxOS00MDM3LWI5YTEtNTI2YTU1YjA5ODUzIiwidCI6IjgwZjQ1ODhmLTllY2EtNGRjZC1hMzQwLTgyMDFmYWEzNTAyMCIsImMiOjl9))

 ## Contributing

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any further questions or inquiries, please reach out via [email](mailto:your-email@example.com).
+For any further questions or inquiries, please reach out via [email](mailto:ary.rubi@hotmail.com).

 ---